novusintegrations/ttbdemo/README.md

 ## Beverage type rules

 The verification engine loads a different CFR rule set depending on the beverage type selected.
-This is not a generic check — each type has substantively different requirements.
+Not a generic check, each type has substantively different requirements.

 ### Distilled Spirits — 27 CFR Part 5